martinabrle/tiny-java/README.md

   (https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete)

 ### Running todo app in AppService on Azure using a Bicep template
-(we are deploying Azure KeyVault to manage secrets, but skippinh Log Analytics and AppInsights to reduce App and Bicep template complexity)
+(we are deploying Azure KeyVault to manage secrets, but skipping Log Analytics and AppInsights to reduce App and Bicep template complexity)
 * Log in into Azure from the command line using ```az login``` [(link)](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli)
 * List available Azure subscriptions using ```az account list -o table``` [(link)](https://docs.microsoft.com/en-us/cli/azure/account#az-account-list)
 * Select an Azure subscription to deploy the database into ```az account set -s 00000000-0000-0000-0000-000000000000```